 - a sanding sponge

-- clear paint (Mod Podge, clear nail polish, any clear paint will do!)
+- clear paint (Mod Podge, spray sealant, any clear paint will do!)

 - basic jewelry making supplies (chain, jump rings, necklace closure, jewelry pliers, etc.)

 Put a small amount of sand (like half a teaspoon) in a tupperware and add a little bit of black paint.
 Mix the sand around until it is mostly covered in paint (I just used my hands and wore rubber gloves to keep them clean).
 Then take a small amount of Premo clay, enough to fill whichever mold you are planning to use, and gently fold in the painted sand.

 You don’t want to completely mix the sand into the clay or you’ll just end up with dark, sandy clay.
 Just pull/stretch the clay out between your fingers, put some painted sand in the middle, fold the clay over on the sand, smush it all back together, and repeat!
 Keep pulling, folding, smushing, and stretching until the sand is mixed throughout the clay, but not completely incorporated.

 If you like a lot of black marbling in your turquoise, add more sand, and mix longer.
 If you want very little marbling, just add a bit of sand, fold a few times, and you’re done!

 Press your mixed clay into the mold and use a knife to remove the excess clay and flatten off the top.
 (You can store extra clay by wrapping it in cling wrap!)
 Remember to poke a hole through the clay with a toothpick before baking it, so you can thread a jump ring through later.
 I totally forgot to do that before baking, but don’t worry, you can fix it later!

 Then put the whole mold, clay and all, into a preheated oven and bake it.
 Easy peasy!
 I baked this at 275 for 30 minutes (according to the instructions on the Premo clay package), but make sure to read the instructions that came with your clay so you don’t overdo it!